meta_pixel

 Transcribed - Published: 13 June 2025

-After 72-year-old Steve Steele’s life partner passes away, his housekeeper, Elizabeth, offers to work as his caregiver.
-Over time, Elizabeth takes over Steve’s finances, even persuading him to deed her his homes.
-It all comes to a head one Christmas Eve, when Elizabeth accuses Steve, who can hardly stand or walk, of assault and the police cart him off to jail for months.
-When the public defender’s investigator meets Steve, though, she quickly senses this is elder abuse.
+In this 2021 episode, after 72-year-old Steve Steele's life partner passes away, his housekeeper, Elizabeth, offers to work as his caregiver.
+Over time, Elizabeth takes over Steve's finances, even persuading him to deed her his homes.
+It all comes to a head one Christmas Eve, when Elizabeth accuses Steve, who can hardly stand or walk, of assault, and the police cart him off to jail for months.
+When the public defender's investigator meets Steve, though, she quickly senses this is elder abuse.
 The judge agrees and releases Steve, but now he faces an even bigger battle: How does he get his homes back?
 And will Elizabeth be held accountable for her crimes?

 Transcribed - Published: 6 June 2025